“Sky High”

 For Boys 12 to 13 Years Old

-As a young male teenager, we know that fun, friends, and food are everything to you.
-Ski Hi provides the chance to experience the independence a teenager longs for, in a supportive environment.
-Rigorous physical activity is an ideal outlet for your boisterous energy.
-The sense of accomplishment that comes with trying a new, perhaps challenging program contributes to a healthy and realistic sense of self.
+As a young teen, we know that fun, friends, and food are everything.
+Ski Hi provides the chance to experience the independence a teenager longs for, all in a supportive, adventurous environment.
+Rigorous physical activity becomes an ideal outlet for your boisterous energy, and the sense of accomplishment from trying something new helps build a healthy and realistic sense of self.

-Ski Hi focuses on building the strong friendships that are so important during your teen years.
-We treat you like a young man, nurturing the ideals and principles that you help to develop in your unit’s Code of Living, a code that encourages you to live life to its fullest while you’re at camp.
+Ski Hi focuses on building strong friendships that are so important during your teen years.
+We treat campers like young men, nurturing the ideals and principles they help develop in their unit’s Code of Living—a code that encourages them to live life to its fullest while at camp.

-Ski Hi is about forming healthy friendships and solidifying a stronger sense of self.
 There’s plenty of time to hang out in Ski Hi Lodge and share stories about the day’s adventures.
-Maybe you’ll play a game of foosball on the Porch, take your turn at the piano, or volley with a friend at the ping-pong table.
-Boredom will never enter your mind.
+Maybe you’ll play foosball on the Porch, take your turn at the piano, or volley with a friend at the ping-pong table.
+Boredom doesn’t stand a chance.

-We offer opportunities to step up and lead daily.
-Maybe you talk a fellow camper through the last steps of a tough hike to Andrews Glacier, work together on the challenge course, or help your backpacking partner set up his tent at Boulder Brook.
-Ski Hi will encourage your personal growth through fun and adventurous activities with caring and knowledgeable counselors.
+Ski Hi also offers opportunities to step up and lead.
+Whether you’re helping a fellow camper push through the final steps to Andrews Glacier, working together on the challenge course, or setting up a tent with your backpacking partner, Ski Hi encourages personal growth through fun and meaningful experiences with supportive counselors.

 Explore Our Activities